dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 After thinking about what physically happens as you push a plane around, it becomes clear that these three lines are all hyperbolic.
 Note that this question is the same as asking if a path in the frame bundle lifts.

 Although the number of lines isn't a constant, we can take a "signature" sort of formula to obtain an invariant.
 In this case, the number hyperbolic lines minus the number of elliptic lines *is* constant.
+In this case, the constant is 3.

+General mantra for $\AA^1$ homotopy theory: if you have a result that works over $\CC$ and $\RR$, it may work